qmlbook/qmlbook/docs/fluid/fluid.rst

 .. figure:: assets/trafficlight_sketch.png

 For example, a traffic light might have two signaling lights.
 The upper one signaling stop with a red color and the lower one signaling go with a green color.
-In this example both lights should not shine at the same time.
+In this example, both lights should not shine at the same time.
 Let's have a look at the state chart diagram.

 .. figure:: assets/trafficlight_states.png

-When the system is switched on it goes automatically into the stop mode as default state.
+When the system is switched on it goes automatically into the stop mode as the default state.
 The stop state changes the ``light1`` to red and ``light2`` to black (off).
 An external event can now trigger a state switch to the ``"go"`` state.
-In the go state we change the color properties from ``light1`` to black (off) and ``light2`` to green to indicate the passers may walk now.
+In the go state, we change the color properties from ``light1`` to black (off) and ``light2`` to green to indicate the passers may walk now.

 To realize this scenario we start sketching our user interface for the 2 lights.
-For simplicity we use 2 rectangles with the radius set to the half of the width (and the width is the same as the height, which means it's a square).
+For simplicity, we use 2 rectangles with the radius set to the half of the width (and the width is the same as the height, which means it's a square).

 .. literalinclude:: src/animation/StatesExample.qml
     :start-after: M1>>